Through the Blue

 — PSARAGATOS (AMMES BEACH) —

-Perched solitarily above Ammes beach, I was drawn to Psaragatos and its envious vistas as we drove by.
-Surrounded by lush gardens artfully adorned with white pottery, parasol-shaded tables sit poised for sunset.
-While seafood is the highlight, the one dish we kept stealing spoons from was the Bekri Meze – succulent chunks of flavoursome pork tenderloin served over rice.
+Perched solitarily above Ammes beach, I was drawn to Psaragatos and its envious vistas on sighting it as we drove by.
+Surrounded by lush gardens adorned with white pottery, parasol-shaded tables sit poised for sunset.
+While seafood is the highlight, the one meat dish we kept stealing spoons from was the Bekri Meze, where succulent chunks of flavoursome pork tenderloin heaps over a mound of rice.

 — ALEXANDROS (DIVARATA, CLOSE TO MYRTOS) —